agentic-geek/leads-export-tool/RENDER-DEPLOY-GUIDE.md

 2. Visit the URL to ensure your application is working correctly
 3. Test the industry dropdown, company name filtering, and export functionality

-## Troubleshooting
+## Troubleshooting Credentials Issues

-If you encounter any issues during deployment:

-1. **Check the build logs** in the "Events" tab for specific error messages
+If you see the error "Could not load the default credentials", follow these steps:

+1. **Check your credentials format**:
+   - Make sure you used the `format-credentials.js` script to format your credentials
+   - Verify that the `GOOGLE_APPLICATION_CREDENTIALS_JSON` environment variable contains the entire JSON string
+   - Check that there are no line breaks or extra spaces in the JSON string

+2. **Verify required fields**:
+   - Your credentials JSON must contain `client_email` and `private_key` fields
+   - The `private_key` should start with `-----BEGIN PRIVATE KEY-----` and end with `-----END PRIVATE KEY-----`

+3. **Check environment variables**:
-2. **Verify environment variables** are set correctly
+   - Verify that `PROJECT_ID`, `DATASET_ID`, and `TABLE_ID` are set correctly
+   - These values should match your Google Cloud project configuration

-3. **Test your credentials locally** before deploying:
+4. **Test locally before deploying**:
    ```
    # Set environment variables locally
    export PROJECT_ID=your-project-id
    export DATASET_ID=your-dataset-id
    export TABLE_ID=your-table-id
-   export GOOGLE_APPLICATION_CREDENTIALS_JSON='{"type":"service_account",...}'
+   export GOOGLE_APPLICATION_CREDENTIALS=path/to/your/credentials.json

-   # Run the test script
+   # Run the application
-   npm run test-credentials
+   npm run dev
    ```

-4. **Try redeploying** by clicking the "Manual Deploy" button and selecting "Clear build cache & deploy"
+5. **Check permissions**:
+   - Make sure the service account in your credentials has the necessary permissions to access BigQuery
+   - The service account should have at least the "BigQuery Data Viewer" role

 If you continue to experience issues, refer to the troubleshooting section in the DEPLOYMENT.md file for more detailed guidance.